Head of household Filing status

 Here are the most common reasons you may be denied the HOH filing status:

-- Your qualifying child or relative’s gross income is above the limit
+- Your qualifying relative’s gross income is above the limit

 - Your qualifying child lived with you less than 183 days